- About YDS

 Frederick J. Streets

-MDiv.
-Yale University Divinity School
+Master of Divinity, Yale University Divinity School

-DD, Ottawa (Kansas) University
+Doctor of Divinity (Hon), Ottawa (Kansas) University

-A licensed clinical social worker, Professor Streets is the former Carl and Dorothy Bennett Professor in Pastoral Counseling at the Wurzweiler School of Social Work, Yeshiva University in New York City and former Visiting Professor in the Department of Social Work and Latino Community Practice at the University of Saint Joseph in West Hartford, CT.
+Professor Streets is the first African American to serve as the Carl and Dorothy Bennett Professor in Pastoral Counseling at the Wurzweiler School of Social Work, Yeshiva University in New York City (2007-2012).
+He is a Visiting Associate Professor at the Columbia University School of Social Work and in the Spirituality, Mind Body Institute in the Department of Clinical Psychology and Education, Teachers’ College, Columbia University and formally in the Department of Social Work and Latino Community Practice at the University of Saint Joseph in West Hartford, Conn.

-He serves as the Senior Pastor of the historic Dixwell Avenue Congregational United Church of Christ in New Haven, CT.
-Some of his current larger involvements include membership on the Association of Theological School (ATS), The Commission on Accrediting.
-He is a member of the Harvard Program in Refugee Trauma through which he assists in the training of mental health professionals across disciplines, religions and cultures in providing mental health services to those throughout the world who have been traumatized by war and natural disasters.
+He is a founding faculty member of the Harvard Program in Refugee Trauma, through which he assists in the training of mental health professionals across disciplines, religions, and cultures in providing mental health services to those throughout the world who have been traumatized by war and natural disasters.